Guadua Bamboo Poles

 Each bamboo pole is color coded by diameter class to facilitate inventory and storage.
 Once the poles are color coded it means they are ready to ship and comply with all our quality standards such as; limited cracks and bends, moisture content, maturity and color.

-All our large bamboo poles are dried to a moisture content of around 13% to avoid cracking in drier climates and boron treated against insect infestation and mold forming.
+All our large bamboo poles are dried to a moisture content of between 13 - 18% to avoid cracking in drier climates and boron treated against insect infestation and mold forming.

-The standard length of our poles for export is 20ft.
-A 40' HQ container can load about 900 poles of 20ft length (mixed diameters), or approximately 600 poles (only large diameters).
+The standard length of our poles for export is 6 meters.
+A 40' HQ container can load about 900 poles of 6 m length (mixed diameters), for more information please see this page about container load capacities.
 All poles can be cut to your specifications.

 Contact us for more information and prices.
 Fill in the form below and we'll get back to you within 24 hours!